Compare 60 Accounting Software Vendors

 Without the right data, it can be difficult to know exactly where your accounts stand and even tougher to make budgeting decisions and predictions.
 When looking for accounting software, you need to look for tools that offer in-depth reporting and analytics features.

-Types of businesses that use accounting software
+What kinds of businesses use accounting software?

 Accounting software is available in nearly as many shapes and sizes as there are company types.
 These are the main types of businesses that use accounting tools to manage their financial accounts.